Magistrates' Courts Act 1952: Part III

 Sections 44(2) to (11) of the Criminal Justice Act 1967 had effect with respect to the issue of a warrant of commitment under this Part, for default in paying a sum adjudged to be paid by a conviction of a magistrates' court.

 See also section 50 of the Criminal Justice Act 1967.

+Repealed enactments

+Section 132(1) of the act repealed 64 enactments, listed in the sixth schedule to the act.